 “Adam, where are you?” he asks (Gen 3:9).
 Obviously, God is not asking for physical directions.
 He is asking an emotional and relational question.
 In Genesis 3:13, he asks Eve, “What is this you have done?”
 Do you see the nature of these questions?
 They drive Adam and Eve to examine their hearts, to respond to God with the story.
 He is not interested just with facts, but the heart behind the facts.

 In his grace he provided covering for them, and Adam and Eve did indeed obey God in part.
 They multiplied the earth, as commanded.
 And at some point after that (just three chapters later in Genesis), God leaves no secret of his emotional state.
-Something “grieved him to his heart.”
+Something “grieved him at his heart” (Gen 6:6, KJV).
 God ached to his depths.
 Humankind’s evil desire for power wounded him so deeply the writer puts it in no uncertain terms.
 We could say, “It hurt him to the core and plunged him into deep grief.”

 Some believe the “mean, vengeful God” lives in the Old Testament, while the “meek and lowly Jesus” who is a different God, lives in the New Testament.
 Not only is that false theologically, it is not the storyline of the Old Testament at all.
 The Old Testament reveals a God who indeed promises judgment on unfaithful and disobedient people.
 The prophets, both major and minor, write about God’s anger toward sin.